syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 ![show-appointment-dragging-time-indicator-in-winui-scheduler](Appointment-Drag-And-Drop_Images/adding-show-appointment-dragging-time-indicator-in-winui-scheduler.png)

 N>
-* Not applicable for Month and Timeline Month views.
+* Not applicable for the Month and Timeline Month views.
-* If the TimeRulerSize property value is zero to collapse the time ruler labels, then drag time indicator will not be shown.
+* If the TimeRulerSize property value is zero to collapse the time ruler labels, then drag the time indicator will not be shown.

 ## Appointment dragging time indicator text formatting